-As I was making plans, my wife and I happened to talk with a good friend about estate planning, specifically about what would happen to our children should something happen to us.
+As I was making plans, my wife and I talked with a good friend about estate planning, specifically what would happen to our children should something happen to us.
 She comes from a very non-traditional home.
-In in her case, she feels the care of her children would be better with a close family friend rather than either set of divorced, remarried, re-divorced and then re-married parents.
+In her case, she feels the care of her children would be better with a close family friend rather than either set of divorced, remarried, re-divorced, and then re-married parents.

-I had originally planned to research “updating your will” and the technical details that accompany the process.
-After all, we understand the importance of updating your will as major changes happen (our children getting older, change in marital status, etc.).
+I had originally planned to research “updating your will” and the technical details accompanying the process.
+After all, we understand the importance of updating your will as major changes happen (our children getting older, changes in marital status, etc.).
 However, our discussion made me wonder about the emotional aspects of estate planning.
 Something that seemed unusual to me might seem like a better solution to someone else.

 Below are seven emotional aspects that I never considered about updating your will:

 I guess I have my work cut out for me.
 A will is much more than a legal piece of paper.
-It’s the message you send after you are no longer able to send it.
+It’s the message you send after you can no longer send it.